 lost, and that Christians are called to put on again?
 What is the proclamation that awakens them?
-Here it is:&#8212;
+Here it is: --

-The kingdom of God is like unto ten virgins, who *went forth to meet the Bridegroom.* All, alas! went to sleep.
+The kingdom of God is like unto ten virgins, who *went forth to meet the Bridegroom*.
+All, alas! went to sleep.
 While the Bridegroom tarried, the wise, no less than the foolish, lost the thought of His speedy coming.

 What awakens them, puts them into a suitable position, and sets aside those that had no oil?
-At midnight a cry is heard: &#8220;Behold, the Bridegroom cometh, go ye forth to meet him!&#8221; Then all the virgins rose.
+At midnight a cry is heard: "Behold, the Bridegroom cometh, go ye forth to meet him!"
+Then all the virgins rose.
 And this is what puts to the proof the state of souls.
 Could there be any sort of evidence more solemn to set in relief the truth which, at the beginning, characterized the Church, converted to wait for the Son of God from heaven? to shew how the spiritual slumber has taken hold of her, and what means God uses to awaken her?